-And, of course, keeping up with the electronic times, there is the attractive and much visited website www.cuckfieldctf.org.uk together with an annual entry on Facebook.
+And, of course, keeping up with the electronic times, there is this attractive and much-visited website www.cuckfieldctf.org.uk together with an annual entry on Facebook.

 But the most colourful and eye-catching advert has to be the Festival poster.
-Initially this was produced ‘in-house’ but in 2007 the Children’s Society, the chosen charity for that year, offered to design and produce the poster.
-Since then each charity has been invited – and has always been happy – to do the same, with some wonderful results, most of which can be viewed on the Festival website.
+Initially, this was produced ‘in-house’ but in 2007 the Children’s Society, the chosen charity for that year, offered to design and produce the poster.
+Since then each charity has been invited – and has always been happy – to do the same, with some wonderful results, most of which can be viewed below.

 Nevertheless, probably the most successful way of bringing in visitors has to be ‘word of mouth’.
 There is no substitute, however sophisticated other means may be, for people telling others that ‘they must visit the Cuckfield Christmas Tree Festival’.